 This tour is all about witnessing, learning and understanding the complexity of the situation Orangutans face today in Borneo and Tanjung Puting National Park.

-Gold mining, with illegal logging, commercial oil palm plantations, illegal agriculture and poaching, is one of the major threats to the survival of orangutans.
+Mining, together with illegal logging, commercial oil palm plantations, illegal agriculture and poaching, is one of the major threats to the survival of orangutans.
 80% of Orangutans’ habitat has been lost in the past 20 years.
 Practices, such as the release of poisonous mercury in the Sekonyer River, also contaminate the main water supply available to local villages.
 The battle between industrial progress, people’s livelihood and the fragile biodiversity of Tanjung Puting National Park remains constant.

-Please contact us for a best offers !!
+Please contact us for best offers !!